 This year I am excited to celebrate 20 years working in food for 16 years.
 She studied in France and New York and trained and worked at Ballymaloe Cookery School and House in County Cork and worked for three years developing farmers markets across Ireland, which she is very passionate about.
 Her work in Slow Food Ireland brought her to work at the Slow Food University in Italy, where she stayed for 3 years.
 She has a restaurant in Dublin and creates the menu with Aer Lingus onboard European and Transatlantic flights.
-Her food ethos is simple, local, seasonal and wholesome cooking, that can be shared with family and friends.
+Her food ethos is simple, local, seasonal with a fresh take on Irish cooking.
 Clodagh has many influences in her cooking, having lived in Italy and France, but the bases of her passion for food is Irish.
 Clodagh would describe her cooking as a fresh modern take on Irish food with a focus on seasonal and local produce.
 She also does Clodagh’s Irish Kitchen pop ups, including one at The Whitney Museum (NYC), Selfridges (London), and Fortnum and Mason (London).

 Today, I am very lucky to be one of the most well known chefs in Ireland and one of the most familiar faces on Irish TV: I have presented four TV series entitled Fresh from the Farmers’ Market, and Fresh from the Sea.
 I am a regular guest chef on Channel 4’s Sunday Brunch in the UK.
 In the USA, I am the host of the hit PBS series Clodagh's Irish Food Trails and a regular chef on the Rachael Ray Show, and NBC’s Today Show.
 I have cooked on The Nate Berkus Show,The Late Late Show, Esquire TV and most recently I become a regular chef on The Marilyn Denis Show and the Your Morning Show both airing on CTV (Canada).